Colby-hin/colby-hin.github.io/projects/azure-cloud-detection-lab.md

 ### 4. Detection Testing
 I simulated brute force login attempts on the VM.
 Sentinel generated alerts as expected.
 ![Alert Screenshot](../images/sentinel-alert.png)

+### 5. Building the Attack Map
+I created a geolocation-based **attack map** in Azure Sentinel to visualize where incoming attacks originated.

 ---